hoangvvo/llm-sdk/README.md

 ## Features

 - Supports multiple LLM providers with a unified API.
-- Supports multi modalities: Text, Image, and Audio, even in stream requests.
+- Handles multiple modalities: Text, Image, and Audio, even in streaming requests.
-- Supports function calling.
+- Enables function calling.
-- Supports streaming responses.
-Contains utilities for building final output from streamed data, including for streaming audio.
+- Supports streaming responses and includes utilities for building final output from streamed data, including streaming audio.
-- Supports reporting the token usage and calculating cost of a request if given the model's pricing information.
+- Reports token usage and calculates the cost of a request when provided with the model's pricing information.
-- Provides consistent serialization and deserialization for data storage across different programming languages.
+- Offers consistent serialization and deserialization for data storage across different programming languages.

 ## Specification

-The specification serves as the basis to implement the unified LLM SDK in different programming languages.
-The specification is expressed using TypeScript in [schemas/sdk.ts](./schema/sdk.ts).
+The specification serves as the foundation for implementing the unified LLM SDK in various programming languages.
+It is expressed using TypeScript in [schemas/sdk.ts](./schema/sdk.ts).

-Implementations in different programming languages should adhere to this specification strictly.
-In particular, the properties in data structures should have the same names and types, even if that goes against the conventions of the target language, such as camelCase vs snake_case (we follow the later).
+Implementations in different programming languages must strictly adhere to this specification.
+Specifically, the properties in data structures should retain the same names and types, even if this conflicts with the conventions of the target language, such as camelCase vs snake_case (we follow the latter).

 Each implementation may provide additional features.